 It’s important to consider a few things when in your creative zone, though.
 Hashtags are an increasingly common way to brand something, promote something, and draw attention to anything and everything you can imagine.
 Be sure your baby shower hashtag isn’t already affiliated with something else because #mommy and #daddy can pull up some very colorful content on the internet.
 It is also great to keep the hashtag as concise and easy to spell as possible, though this isn’t always the case if you’re incorporating baby’s name or the proud parents’ last name.

 What Was Your Baby Shower Hashtag?

 As aforementioned, I could not settle on a baby shower hashtag: I had too many ideas and not enough time to get something to stick.
-My best friend suggested the hashtag two days prior to my baby shower, and between the two of us we thought of an incredibly long list of possible hashtag options.
+My best friend suggested the hashtag two days before my baby shower, and between the two of us, we thought of an incredibly long list of possible hashtag options.
 We had some silly ones, some sweet ones, but the front runner was #RainbowBabyRamirez: but, of course, this hashtag was in use only weeks prior by a cousin of my husband’s.
 When we were narrowing it down to our final choices, it felt as though we’d waited too long to be able to implement something in time for the shower, so we ditched the hashtag in hopes of coming up with a good one for our next kiddo.
-My hope is that they’re still as fun and unique as ever when that day comes.
+I hope that they’re still as fun and unique as ever when that day comes.

-What were your baby shower hashtags, or fun ones that you’ve seen?
+What were your baby shower hashtags or fun ones that you’ve seen?
 Share in the comments below!